alecbrettbawden/keywords/README.md

 **{ 'manager': 1, 'resources': 1 }**<br/>
 And the 3 degree follows the same pattern where any term in the 2 degree's 1 degree (and is not the term itself or contained in 1 degree or 2 degree) is added:<br/>
 **{ 'desk': 1 }**<br/>

-<br/>*You'll notice that these maps should be in descending order with the term with the highest count first*<br/>
+*You'll notice that these maps should be in descending order with the term with the highest count first*<br/>

 I would expect the output csv/xlsx/xml file to look something like this (numbers and terms are made up):
 Term | 1 Degree | 2 Degree | 3 Degree
 --- | --- | --- | ---